Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 4. Eat Water-Rich Foods

 Cucumber, watermelon, oranges, celery, and strawberries are excellent hydrating snacks.
-About 20% of your daily fluid intake comes from food.
+Many people obtain around 20% of their daily fluid intake from foods such as fruit and vegetables.

 5. Set Reminders